CharlesDias/stm32_gtest_c_code/README.md

 This is a sample project for testing C code for STM32 microcontrollers using the Google Test Framework.
 Some topics covered:

 * Sample project using the NUCLEO-F446ZE board.
-* Library, executable and test code separated in distinct folders.
+* Distinct folders for library, executable, and test code.
 * Use of STM32CubeIDE for building and compiling the application project.
 * Use of CMake for building the test code.
 * Testing C code via Google Test Framework.